 Reduced price option is available at the gallery for European Union citizens.
 Your IDs will be checked at the entrance.

 These tickets cannot be canceled, amended or rescheduled.

 How To Use Your Ticket

 You will receive your mobile voucher in your email shortly.
-Please display your voucher on your mobile phone with a valid photo ID at the ticket office across the street from the museum to exchange your mobile voucher for a physical ticket, after which you can head to Priority Entrance for Reserved Ticket holders and head in.
+Please display your tickets on your mobile at the meeting point.
 Please note that you will still have to go through security check.